exuehn/Project.Presentation/README.md

 # Not What You Think Of

-A website that you will not know how it is going to turn out.
+A website looking game that you will not know how it is going to turn out.

 # Theme